Graphegon/CoinBLAS/README.md

 ![Currently defined Incidence Graphs](./docs/IncidenceTable.png)

-Additional adjacency projections are provided as well:
+Additional adjacency projections are provided in the next table, and as you'll see below, new adjacencies are easly constructed by multiplying different combinations of incidence matrices and
+semirings:

 ![Currently defined Adjacency Graphs](./docs/AdjacencyTable.png)